-A graphic designer and copywriter by trade, I came to live in beautiful rural Herefordshire sixteen years ago with my husband, son and various pets.
+A graphic designer and copywriter by trade, I came to live in beautiful rural Herefordshire nineteen years ago with my husband, son and various pets.
 My first attempt at writing was a novel, Neighbourhood Watch, inspired by some strange events in our village.
-Since then I have learned much more about writing through such peer review sites as youwriteon, The Writing Asylum and The Bookshed and realise my baby needs a lot more work if it is ever to see the light of day.
+Since then I have learned much more about the craft through such peer review sites as youwriteon, The Writing Asylum and The Bookshed and realise my baby needs a lot more work if it is ever to see the light of day.

 Between May and September 2010 I wrote nearly a hundred twitter-length stories, some of which are now forming the basis of longer pieces.
 I particularly enjoy writing in short formats, flash fiction being my current favourite.

+Many thanks for reading and following my blog.
 All comments on posts and work are very welcome!

 Great stuff Sue!
 I like the clean and uncluttered presentation.